mongodb-js/mongosh/packages/browser-repl/README.md

 - `type: 'input' | 'output' | 'error'`: the type of the entry
 - `shellApiType?: string`: the shell api type if the entry value is a shell api object.
 - `value: any`: the value that has to be rendered in output.

-### `Runtime`

-Encapsulates the details of evaluation logic exposing an implementation agnostic interface.

-All runtimes implement the following interface:

-- `evaluate(code: string): Promise<EvaluationResult>`: Evaluates a string of code.

-### `EvaluationResult`

-An object holding the result of an evaluation.
-Has the following properties:

-- `shellApiType?: string`: the shell api type if the entry value is a shell api object.
-- `value: any`: the value that has to be rendered in output.